By Robyn A. Friedman

-Broward County’s non-profit organizations and their leaders will be recognized and honored Feb.
+Broward County’s non-profit organizations and their leaders were recognized and honored Feb.
 28 at the 10th Annual Community Care Plan Non-Profit Awards, presented by Seminole Hard Rock Hotel & Casino, hosted by 211 Broward and sponsored by City & Shore magazine.

-The awards ceremony celebrates the hard work, dedication and achievement of those who so often work behind the scenes and go unrecognized.
+The awards ceremony celebrated the hard work, dedication and achievement of those who so often work behind the scenes and go unrecognized.

 BB&T | SunTrust Bank Now Truist Non-Proﬁt Organization of the Year – Collaboration